webDva/Invert-Binary-Search-Tree/README.md

 # The inversion algorithm

-> For every a < b, make a > b

-The above statement was the basis for my initial idea, but I deviated a little from that.

-First step, after having created a tree data structure, will be to traverse from the root node to the left-most sub-child, ~~collecting parent nodes along the way down.~~

-I initially was going to traverse downward, then upward, collecting nodes during downward traversal.
-But I instead chose to simply swap left and right sub-child nodes.
+Before the algorithm can operate on the idea of making `for every a < b, make a > b`, it first searches through the tree for all nodes so that it can store them into an array.

 # The function itself